Wind-WindKids/winding/samples/sophieandwind/wind.md

 A simple, clear water bottle with a kite logo on it.

 --
-sophie_having_fun: spread, text, -Sophie, -Wind, -sad --
+sophie_having_fun: spread, text, !Sophie, !Wind, !sad --
 @background:
 Kites at the border, leaves flying, wind patterns.